Azure/azure-functions-redis-extension/README.md

 ### `RedisStreamTrigger`
 The `RedisStreamTrigger` reads entries from a stream and surfaces those entries to the function.
 The trigger polls Redis at a configurable fixed interval, and uses [`XREADGROUP`](https://redis.io/commands/xreadgroup/) to read entries from the stream.
-The consumer group for all function instances will be the ID of the function (eg `Microsoft.Azure.WebJobs.Extensions.Redis.Samples.RedisSamples.StreamTrigger` for the [StreamTrigger sample](samples/dotnet/RedisSamples.cs)).
+The consumer group for all function instances will be the ID of the function (e.g. `Microsoft.Azure.WebJobs.Extensions.Redis.Samples.RedisSamples.StreamTrigger` for the [StreamTrigger sample](samples/dotnet/RedisSamples.cs)).
 Each functions instance creates a new random GUID to use as its consumer name within the group to ensure that scaled out instances of the function will not read the same messages from the stream.

 #### Inputs
-- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (eg `<cacheName>.redis.cache.windows.net:6380,password=...`).
+- `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (e.g. `<cacheName>.redis.cache.windows.net:6380,password=...`).
 - `Key`: Key to read from.
 - `PollingIntervalInMs`: How often to poll Redis in milliseconds.
   - Default: `1000`
 - `MaxBatchSize`: Number of entries to read from Redis at one time.
 These are processed in parallel.
   - Default: `16`

-#### Avaiable Output Types
+#### Avaiable Parameter Types
 - [`StackExchange.Redis.StreamEntry`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/APITypes/StreamEntry.cs): The value returned by `StackExchange.Redis`.
 - `StackExchange.Redis.NameValueEntry[]`, `Dictionary<string, string>`: The values contained within the entry.
 - `string`, `byte[]`, `ReadOnlyMemory<byte>`: The stream entry serialized as JSON (UTF-8 encoded for byte types) in the following format: